Logo

 Back-end DTI

-Remember, it's important to be as accurate as possible when reporting your income to lenders.
+Remember, it's essential to be as accurate as possible when reporting your income to lenders.
 And don’t forget to include any income from bonuses or overtime pay.
-Most lenders verify income during the loan application process, so if your numbers are different from theirs, it can delay the process or cause your loan application to be declined.
+Most lenders verify income during the loan application process, so if your numbers differ from theirs, it can delay the process or cause your loan application to be declined.

 Since lenders use your DTI to determine whether or not you’re capable of taking on more debt, it’s a good idea to know your DTI before you apply.
 Thankfully, the formula is pretty straightforward: